-Hot off the press, the lifestyle-meets-performance brand has unveiled its first trail running shoe: Blissfeel Trail.
-Featuring similar elements of the brand’s new-and-improved Blissfeel 2 runner, Blissfeel Trail is Lululemon’s first performance sneaker designed to take you from the street to nature’s most gravelly paths and beyond.
-“We’re taking a paradigm-shifting approach [to footwear] on two fronts,” Lululemon’s SVP of footwear, Simon Atkins, told a group of reporters during a recent visit to the brand’s Vancouver headquarters.
+Lululemon, one of our favourite lifestyle-meets-performance brands, has unveiled its first trail running shoe: the Blissfeel Trail.
+Featuring similar elements of the brand’s new-and-improved Blissfeel 2 Runner, Blissfeel Trail is lululemon’s first performance trainer designed to take you from the street to nature’s most gravelly paths and beyond.
+“We’re taking a paradigm-shifting approach [to footwear] on two fronts,” lululemon’s SVP of footwear, Simon Atkins, told a group of reporters during a recent visit to the brand’s Vancouver headquarters.
 “The first is being focused on the science of feel rather than just pure performance.
 The second area is meeting the unmet need for our female guests.”

 You might be wondering what that means, exactly.
 “For too long, performance product was designed, created, and tested predominantly on men and adapted for women,” Atkins explains.
 “We want to completely overhaul that.
 [A trail runner] is a need we’ve been hearing from our guests for a long time and that’s truly a multi-surface, road-to-trail running product.”
 And we strongly second that notion, women's shoes should definitely be tested on... well, women.

 To give the shoe its trail running title, a few modifications have been made compared to the brand's bestselling trainers.
 “We have a much more aggressive traction outsole, and equally, for protection and support, you have a TPU film that goes around the whole foot and a back pull-on tab for easy on and off,” Atkins explains.
 Just keep reading below to see what four R29ers made of the new model — spoiler alert, it runs circles around their old training shoes.